pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 To zoom in, rotate, and hover over points for labels, download the chart by <a href="https://github.com/pw598/pw598.github.io/blob/main/_posts/images/plotly_chart.html" download="plotly_chart.html">right-clicking here</a> and selecting "Save Link As".
 Or, <a href="https://github.com/pw598/Articles/blob/main/notebooks/MySQL_via_Shell_and_Python.ipynb">download the .ipynb notebook</a>.

+We see that ships and boats (green), motorcycles (red), and aviation (pink) are tightly clustered and relatively distant from the clusters near the bottom.
+The gold dots contain streetcars, buses, and trains.
+The teal dots contain classic cars, and the purple and green dots contain sports cars.
+In a more perfect analysis, perhaps the purple and green dots would be a part of the same cluster, and the gold dot that is touching them (18th Century Vintage Horse Carriage) would be further away from them.
+But we're relying on a pre-trained semantic model to make distinctions largely based on vehicle brand names, which is probably not its forte.

 # What's Next?